heyjianjing/linear_algebra/README.md

 * Classic Gram-Schmidt (CGS) in rank-one projection form
 * Modified Gram-Schmidt (MGS) for numerical stability
 * Example (where CGS failed to find orthonormal basis)

+`nla_02`
+* Triangularization of a matrix for QR decomposition
+* Householder reflector